-Step 4: Remove the garlic skin from the clove– it should come off easily!
+- Remove the garlic skin from the clove-- it should come off easily!

 How can you serve this chicken for meal prep?

-There are so many ways you can serve this chicken for meal prep!
-Here are my favorite ways
+Here are my favorite ways to serve this chicken for meal prep!

-- In a burrito – slice up the chicken and roll it up in a flour tortilla with beans, cheese, and any of your other favorite burrito fillings
+- In a burrito -with beans, cheese, and any of your other favorite burrito fillings

-- On a salad – top leafy greens with sliced chicken pieces, corn, tomatoes, avocado and a cumin lime vinaigrette (recipe below)
+- On a salad - topped with my favorite cumin lime vinaigrette (recipe below)

-- In quesadillas – I got this idea from my friend, Norine.
-Just shred up that chicken and tuck it in the chicken with the cheese before toasting the quesadilla on the stovetop!
+- In quesadillas - I got this idea from my friend, Norine.
+Tuck the chicken with the cheese before toasting the quesadilla on the stovetop!

 Either prepare and store your meals for the week as soon as the chicken is out of the oven or assemble your different meals as you go.